Women's Health: Your Body Keeps Time

 Hot flashes, nights that no longer held together, 4 AM awakenings, and a cycle that stopped being predictable around 40.

-A visibly spikier thermal rhythm — nighttime peaks matching vasomotor symptoms and irregular awakening patterns.
+A visibly spikier thermal rhythm, with nighttime peaks matching vasomotor symptoms and irregular awakening patterns.

-The aha of confirmation, then tuning: no late work, no late cardio, and data that fuels far more productive care discussions.
+The aha of seeing it confirmed, then small changes: no late-night work, no late cardio, and data that makes conversations with her clinician far more productive.

 Replacing "I've been feeling off" with a chart a clinician can act on.